plumed/plumed2/README.md

 This is also the correct place for discussions about new features etc.
 When reporting please provide the git hash (you can obtain it with `git rev-parse HEAD`).

+In addition, the repository contains a number of other branches related to specific features.
+Please contact the developers that are committing on those branches before basing your work there, since they might contain temporary work and might be rebased laster.

+For instance, branch `testdoc` is setup so as to push a test copy of the manual and is often force pushed.

 Status
 ------

+Below you find the status on Travis-CI for the release branches.

 | Branch   |      Status   | Supported |
 |:--------:|:-------------:|:--------:|